olha-hoshko/weather-website/README.md

 ## Design

-The design of this web page was copied from https://uizard.io/templates/web-app-templates/weather-web-app-dark/
+The idea of the design of this web page was copied from https://uizard.io/templates/web-app-templates/weather-web-app-dark/

 # Getting Started with Create React App